merkatorgis/arrsync/README.md

 grep '$user' /var/log/auth.log | grep 'sshd'
 ```

-## Npm update
+## Arrsync versions

 Once you've run `npm exec arrsync`, the current _version_ of the arrsync tool is
 installed, and that same version is run the next time.

-To update arrsync to the latest version, run `npm update arrsync`.
+To update arrsync to the latest version, run `npm exec arrsync@latest`.

 It's important to configure both the Server and its Clients with the same
-arrsync version.
+version of arrsync.
 So maybe you want to update the Server's version before
 configuring a new Client.

 You may also choose to target a specific version, e.g. `npm exec arrsync@0.0.2`.